 You are eligible to receive 10 months of family planning only coverage after your Apple Health pregnancy coverage ends.

-First Steps is a program that helps low-income pregnant women get the health and social services they may need and covers a variety of services for pregnant women and their infants.
+First Steps is a program that helps low-income pregnant individuals get the health and social services they may need and covers a variety of services for pregnant individuals and their infants.
 Learn more about First Steps.